- January 15, 2012

 - In Arizona, Glamis Dunes, Imperial Sand Dunes, Off Road Riding Areas, Sand Dunes News

-Dunes Day for me is a tragic day of changes not only for all dune riders but any person visiting the Imperial Sand Dunes.
+Dunes Day for me is a sad day of changes not only for all local dune riders but any person visiting the Imperial Sand Dunes.
 The new year brings new changes to the Imperial Sand Dunes.
 Changes that affect frequent visitors but also tourism.
 Changes in California Law effect residents of California and some that are 15 minutes away from the dunes people who live in Yuma.

 When we had the time, we were able to take our kids in the sand dunes it was for them one of the greatest time.
 Imagine being 5 years old going to the top of the biggest sand box this side of the continent.
 We never had the ability to take them there before, because our personal riding off-road vehicles were only ATVs.
 It was nice and fun to be able to share what we had enjoyed as kids.
 It made it really nice because they could go into the dunes with us and save ourselves lots of money by not hiring a babysitter.

 As of January 1, 2012 a new California Law came into effect, and this effects not only families enjoying time out at the Imperial Sand Dunes but anyone visiting California and those who live in it.
 California passed a law that requires children under 8 to be in a booster or car seat.
 That means NO riders under 8 years of age in a side-by-side.